brugal/wolfcamql/README-wolfcam.txt

 If this is set to 1 only weapons that are usually used by holding down +attack get a stat reset if the time amount in cg_perKillStatsClearNotFiringTime passes.  (ex:  rail, rocket launcher, etc.)

-* r_picmipGreyScale "0"

-Same as r_greyScale but only apply when picmip is allowed.

 * in_nograb

 You can use it in order to un-grab the mouse pointer without having to bring down the console.
 Toggling it is bound by default to F2.
 So, for example, you could start rendering a demo, hit F2, minimize the window, and then go off and do whatever until the rendering is done.